A note on the $(\infty,n)$-category of cobordisms: The (infty,n) -category of bordisms Bordn

 In this section we define an $n$-fold Segal space $\PBord_n$ in several steps.
 However, it will turn out not to be complete in general.
 By applying the completion functor we obtain a complete $n$-fold Segal space, the $(\infty,n)$-category of bordisms $\Bord_n$.

-Let $V$ be a finite dimensional vector space.
-We first define the levels relative to $V$ with elements being certain submanifolds of the (finite dimensional) vector space $V\times\R^n \cong V\times B$, where $B$ is an open box, i.e.~a product of $n$ bounded open intervals in $\R$.
-Then we vary $V$, i.e.~we take the limit over all finite dimensional vector spaces lying in some fixed infinite dimensional vector space, e.g.~$\R^\infty$.
+Let $V$ be a finite-dimensional vector space.
+We first define the levels relative to $V$ with elements being certain submanifolds of the (finite-dimensional) vector space $V\times\R^n \cong V\times B$, where $B$ is an open box, i.e.~a product of $n$ bounded open intervals in $\R$.
+Then we vary $V$, i.e.~we take the limit over all finite-dimensional vector spaces lying in some fixed infinite-dimensional vector space, e.g.~$\R^\infty$.
 The idea behind this process is that by Whitney's embedding theorem, every manifold can be embedded in some large enough vector space, so in the limit, we include representatives of every $n$-dimensional manifold.
 We use $V\times B$ instead of $V\times\R^n$ as in this case the spatial structure is easier to write down explicitly.